 Our business operates in the pharmaceutical industry, which is an industry characterized by intense competition.
 Many of our competitors have longer operating histories and greater financial, research and development, marketing and other resources than we do.
 Consequently, many of our competitors may be able to develop products and/or processes competitive with, or superior to, our own.
-For example, a competitor has received FDA approval for their intranasal naloxone product in the markets for which we are currently seeking approval.
 We are concentrating the majority of our efforts and resources on developing product candidates utilizing our proprietary technologies.
 The commercial success of products utilizing such technologies will depend, in large part, on the intensity of competition, labeling claims approved by the FDA for our products compared to claims approved for competitive products and the relative timing and sequence for commercial launch of new products by other companies that compete with our new products.
 If alternative technologies or other therapeutic approaches are adopted prior to our new product approvals, then the market for our new products may be substantially decreased, thus reducing our ability to generate future profits.

 This intensely competitive environment requires an ongoing, extensive search for technological innovations and the ability to market products effectively, including the ability to communicate the effectiveness, safety and value of our products to healthcare professionals in private practice, group practices and managed care organizations.
-Our competitors vary depending upon product categories and, within each product category, upon dosage strengths and upon drug-delivery systems.
+Our competitors vary depending upon product categories and, within each product category, upon dosage strengths and upon drugdelivery systems.
 Based on total assets, annual revenues and market capitalization, we are smaller than many of our national and international competitors with respect to both our generic and proprietary pharmaceutical products and product candidates.
 Many of our competitors have been in business for a longer period of time than us, have a greater number of products on the market and have greater financial and other resources than we do.
 Furthermore, recent trends in this industry are toward further market consolidation of large drug companies into a smaller number of very large entities, further concentrating financial, technical and market strength and increasing competitive pressure in the industry.
 If we directly compete with large entities for the same markets and/or products, their financial strength could prevent us from capturing a profitable share of those markets.
 Smaller companies may also prove to be significant competitors, particularly through collaborative arrangements with large and established companies.
 It is possible that developments by our competitors will make our products or technologies noncompetitive or obsolete.